kumar16akash/WnCC_Web_Scraping/README.md

 ###IMPORTANT###

-It's important to attest some some sort of control mechanism so that you dont send a large number of requests You may be blocked by the site, if it happens so.
+It's important to attest some some sort of control mechanism so that you dont send a large number of requests.You may be blocked by the site, if it happens so.
 This can be done by tweaking with the url_functions.py by adding wait() command.

 As of now, I havent added it yet.

+Also, there is a 'check' variable in main.py.
+It controls the number of songs that we search the word for a particular artist.
+I've currently put the limit to 5.
+But one can remove it as a whhole, if onewants to search all the songs.